 There are a lot of definitions, but the easiest way to understand what Microservices stands for is probably by comparing it with a traditional monolithic architecture.

-The left side of the picture presents a traditional system designed as a monolith.
+On one hand, a traditional system designed as a monolith.
 It contains all modules needed to create an application.
 Therefore, this is a single unit that is deployable at once.
 It’s easier to build, maintain, debug and test, but it also has some limitations.

 As you can see, these benefits enable us to build better, more efficient and highly available products for our customers.
 It’s also worth mentioning some potential disadvantages and challenges that may occur in a distributed system and how to cope with them: